 Yet, outside the courtrooms first doubts emerged if one should prosecute functionaries.
 In the theater and media artists and journalists asked if it was possible to judge “those who were there.”
 The case of Dr. Rudolph Kastner, the head of the Budapest Rescue Committee, emboldened those doubts that did not yet result in any policy change.
 Survivors from the Hungarian Jewish community accused Kastner that he had collaborated with Adolf Eichmann in deceiving half a million Jews to unsuspiciously board trains that shipped them to Auschwitz.
 In exchange for his collaboration in the Hungarian Jewish community, they accused, the Nazis helped Kastner save his family members and cronies.
 In a trial that opened in 1954, which was not one of the kapo trials, Attorney General Haim Cohn sued journalist Malkiel Gruenwald for defaming Kastner when he published those accusations.
 In a trial, in which Kastner turned out to be the de-facto defendant, the court concluded that Kastner “had sold his soul to the devil,” that he had collaborated with Eichmann and his associates in surrendering Jews.
 In summation of his arguments, which the court did not heed, Cohn expressed skepticism about the court’s ability to judge those who acted in the Holocaust, stating that “this is a matter between them and heaven.”
 Cohn, however, did not extend this doubt from the Kastner defamation case to the kapo trials.
 While he questioned the ability to assess Kastner’s behavior, he still believed in the court’s ability to weigh the motivations and actions of functionaries.

 In the third stage (1958-1962), the legal system viewed most functionaries as men and women who had acted badly but with good intentions.
 The Supreme Court Kastner verdict, Cohn held, indicated that a person could have legitimately taken negative actions, including ones of surrendering hiding places, because he believed that sustaining his good relations with the Nazis would enable him in the future to save Jews.
 Even if he was wrong in his choice, the court determined, one could not judge him for that.
 As a result of this understanding, Cohn redrew the course of the Attorney General’s Office policy of indicting functionaries, ordering in one case prosecutors to withdraw an indictment.
 From here and on the prosecution filed charges only against functionaries it believed had aligned themselves with the Nazis’ aims.
+In this period also some survivors had come to believe that it was time to place past controversies aside and continue life.
+Others still called to place alleged collaborators on trial.

 The Eichmann trial and the result of a trial that followed it, the Barenblat trial, marked a shift to the fourth and final stage (1963-1972).
 In this phase the legal system viewed functionaries as ordinary victims, a change in view that signaled a full reversal from the initial view of functionaries as guilty unless proven innocent to seeing them as innocent unless proven guilty.
 One of several goal that Eichmann’s prosecutor, Gideon Hausner, had in this trial was to remove the image of collaborators from kapos and policemen.
 In his selection of witnesses for the Eichmann trial, he portrayed functionaries as harmless in their treatment of Jews and in some instances even as heroic.
 The prosecution created a stark distinction between Jews, including functionaries, who were portrayed as pure in contrast to the evil Nazis.
 The image of those who in the terms of Primo Levi lived in the ‘gray zone’ – discussed below in detail – those who were victims and at times acted in ways that benefited the perpetrator, vanished.